 If your questions are not answered by this section please send us an email and we'll be more than happy to clear any doubts!
-Replies might take a while due to high volume of reservations.
+Replies might take a couple of days at most, due to high volume of reservations.

 DO'S AND DON'TS